The Worldwide Occurrence of Heart Diseases

 One in every five heart attacks is always silent, meaning a patient is not aware of the heart damage.

 Therefore it is crucial to pay attention to your heart health.
 Regular heart monitoring is a must.
 Early identification of problems highly increases the chance to prevent them.
-One of the simplest, comfortable, fastest, and effective solutions is a personal electrocardiogram (ECG / EMG) monitoring.
+One of the simplest, most comfortable, fastest, and most effective solutions is a personal electrocardiogram (ECG / EMG) monitoring.
 This allows you to follow heart health changes, draw lines between them and daily activities, identify potential danger, and avoid it timely.